spark2k06/PCXT_MiSTer/README.md

 ## Key features

+* Selectable 8088 or 8086 bus mode, applied safely with Reset & apply settings
-* 8088 CPU with these speed settings: 4.77 MHz, 7.16 MHz, 9.54 MHz cycle accurate, and PC/AT 286 at 3.5MHz equivalent (max. speed)
+* CPU speed settings: 4.77 MHz, 7.16 MHz and 9.54 MHz cycle accurate, plus **Max**.
+Max is the unthrottled performance profile shared by 8088 and 8086; it is neither a historical CPU grade nor cycle-accurate.
 * Support for IBM PCXT 5160 and clones (CGA graphics)
 * Main memory 640Kb + 384Kb UMB memory
 * Simulated Composite Video (CGA)